openjournals/blog.joss.theoj.org/_posts/2020-07-01-minimum-publishing-unit.md

 _Arfon M. Smith on behalf of the JOSS editorial team_

 ^* In a high-level language such as Python or R. More verbose languages such as Java, C++, Fortran etc. would require more LOC.
+^** We realize that introducing numerical thresholds may encourage some authors to unnecessarily "pad" their submissions with additional lines of code to meet our thresholds.
+As reviewers are already asked to judge the standard of the implementation as part of their review we expect that situations like these will usually be flagged during the review.